ZarinaPoyet/ski-link/README.md

 **1. Configure environment variables**

 - Create a `.env` file in client folder
-- Refer to the `.env.example` file in server folder
+- Refer to the `.env.example` file in client folder
 - Add your configs

 **2. Install dependencies and run client**